voxpupuli/puppet-icinga2/README.md

 #### Defined type: `icinga2::object::zone`

 ##### `ensure`
-Set to present enables the endpoint object, absent disabled it.
+Set to present enables the zone object, absent disables it.
 Defaults to `present`

 ##### `zone`
 Set the name of the zone object.
 Defaults to the title of the define resource.